Native American Tribes File Lawsuit Seeking To Invalidate Keystone XL Pipeline Permit

 As NPR's Jeff Brady and Jason Slotkin reported, "The oil industry and some labor unions have supported the pipeline, largely for the thousands of construction jobs it would provide.
 But those jobs are temporary.
 The State Department has estimated that once built, the pipeline will employ about 35 people."

-In a statement issued on Monday by the tribes' attorneys, the Native American Rights Fund, said that prior to granting the Alberta-based energy company's permit, there was no change in its application which had been twice denied.
+In a statement issued on Monday by the tribes' attorneys, the Native American Rights Fund, said that prior to granting the Alberta-based energy company's permit, there was no change in its application, which had been twice denied.

 NARF wrote:

-"...there was no analysis of trust obligations, no analysis of treaty rights, no analysis of the potential impact on hunting and fishing rights, no analysis of potential impacts on the Rosebud Sioux Tribe's unique water system, no analysis of the potential impact of spills on tribal citizens, and no analysis of the potential impact on cultural sites in the path of the pipeline, which is in violation of the National Environmental Policy Act, and the National Historic Preservation Act."
+"There was no analysis of trust obligations, no analysis of treaty rights, no analysis of the potential impact on hunting and fishing rights, no analysis of potential impacts on the Rosebud Sioux Tribe's unique water system, no analysis of the potential impact of spills on tribal citizens, and no analysis of the potential impact on cultural sites in the path of the pipeline, which is in violation of the National Environmental Policy Act, and the National Historic Preservation Act."

-A State Department spokeswoman said the agency had no public response to the lawsuit, according to the Associated Press.
+A State Department spokeswoman said the agency had no public response to the lawsuit, according to The Associated Press.

 On the day Trump approved the Dakota Access pipeline, he touted two other decrees he signed at the time, saying they would serve to expedite environmental reviews and approvals for "high-priority infrastructure projects" and streamline "the incredibly cumbersome, long, horrible permitting process and reducing regulatory burdens for domestic manufacturing."

-The Keystone XL project would cut diagonally from Hardisty, Alberta, through Montana, and the borders of South and North Dakota, to connect to the Keystone Pipeline in Steele City, Neb.
+The Keystone XL project would cut diagonally from Hardisty, Alberta, through Montana and the borders of South and North Dakota to connect to the Keystone Pipeline in Steele City, Neb.
 It is expected to carry up to 830,000 barrels of crude oil along the 1,204-mile route.

-The Fort Belknap Indian Reservation is home to nearly 8,000 members of the Gros Ventre (Aaniiih) and the Assiniboine (Nakoda) Tribes.
+The Fort Belknap Indian Reservation is home to nearly 8,000 members of the Gros Ventre (Aaniiih) and the Assiniboine (Nakoda) tribes.
 According to court documents, "The proposed Pipeline will cross the ancestral lands, sacred sites, and historic sites of the tribes of Fort Belknap."

 Meanwhile, the Rosebud Indian Reservation in South Dakota is home to the Sicangu Oyate, a branch of the Lakota people.
-The lawsuit claims, "almost 35,000 members, many of whom reside in the area that will be crossed by the Pipeline, including in Tripp County, South Dakota."
+The lawsuit says, "Almost 35,000 members, many of whom reside in the area that will be crossed by the Pipeline, including in Tripp County, South Dakota."

 Among the many dangers the tribes fear is contamination caused by rupture or spill from the pipeline.
-The lawsuit cites three such instances in North Dakota, South Dakota and Nebraska, stemming from the existing Keystone Pipeline.
+The lawsuit cites three such instances stemming from the existing Keystone Pipeline in North Dakota, South Dakota and Nebraska.

 In August, U.S. District Judge Brian Morris of Montana — the same justice who will be ruling on the Rosebud and Fort Belknap case — ordered the State Department "to conduct a more thorough review of the Keystone XL pipeline's proposed pathway after Nebraska state regulators changed the route," The Rapid City Journal reported.